api3dao/oev-docs/docs/oev-searchers/in-depth/data-feeds/index.md

 <img src="./beacon-set.svg" />

 Both beacons and beacon sets can be used as price feeds.
 We use the term "data feed" to refer to either of them.
 Term data feed ID is a common name for beacon ID or beacon set ID.
-Finally, a dAPI is simply a mapping from a human-readable name to a data feed ID.
+Finally, a dAPI is simply a mapping from a human-readable data feed name to a data feed ID.

 <!-- NOTE: Source = https://excalidraw.com/#json=hjgWnU8kHd-8QnxwjMmPi,oaX0ncVhqlnF6hAtp6GLpA -->